 - Letter of warning.

 - Mandatory educational project.

 - Mandatory written apology.

-- Restitution in money or in kind to the College or individual for a loss caused by the student.

-- Required service completed within the Mount Holyoke community.

-- Temporary or permanent loss or suspension of privileges or use of College facilities.

-- Housing probation.

-- Removal from office or position of responsibility.

-- Removal from residence hall.

-- Social probation.

-- A notice stating that further violations during a specified period of time will result in increased sanctions or immediate suspension.
+- Restitution in money or in kind to the College or individual for a loss caused by the student. - Required service completed within the Mount Holyoke community. - Temporary or permanent loss or suspension of privileges or use of College facilities. - Housing probation. - Removal from office or position of responsibility. - Dissolution of the student group. - Removal from residence hall. - Social probation. - Notice stating that further violations during a specified period of time will result in increased sanctions or immediate suspension.